joshblack/IBMChallenge/README.md

 > Josh Black

 Hello IBM Design team!
-I had a lot of fun putting together this project, I hope you all enjoy it as well.
-I leveraged the following tools and technologies in order to put this challenge together:
+In this folder is my submission for the IBM Design Challenge.
+I had a lot of with this assignment and I hope you enjoy what I ended up making!

+In order to complete this challenge, I leveraged the following tools and technologies:

 - CSS
     - Sass